9 Summer Art Camps for Boston Kids

 Grades PK-10; full day

-Week-long sessions are split between Arlington High School and the newly renovated Arlington Center for the Arts space.
+Week-long sessions are split between various locations listed on their website, and the newly renovated Arlington Center for the Arts space.
 Interesting weekly themes run the gamut from "Super Sleuth" to "Young Archaeologists."

 All photos courtesy of the summer camps